canonical/chaos-engineering/docs/how-to/run_chaos_experiments.md

 - Comparison Criteria: `>`
 - Value:               `0`

-Correctly configured probe should look as show below:
+A correctly configured probe should look like so:

 ```{image} ../images/litmus_probe_config.png
 :align: center